It is cancer.

 Dr T. came in to discuss what he found.
-Two polyps were removed and an “ulcer” was found in the sigmoid colon.
+Two polyps were removed and an “ulcer” was found in the sigmoid colon, for which he was originally planning to buy metronidazole for to treat with.
 He didn’t think it was serious, but he grabbed tissue samples and wanted them checked at the lab.
 He told Cindy and I he would call with the test results in a couple days.

 Everyone can remember where they were when major events occurred in the world.
 Reagan’s shooting, the Challenger explosion or the Twin Towers falling all bring back vivid memories of where you were or what you are doing.
 On a personal scale, the same thing happens.
 I will never forget answering the phone as I drove up the Gilbert Rd off-ramp from the southern Loop 202.
 It was Dr T.

 “We have the test results back” said Dr. T. I replied “OK”.
 After a slight pause, he said, “It is cancer”.